anttihaap/distributed-backup-system/REPORT.md

     PING:nodeId:host:port:contractRequest               Sent periodically to update TTL and contract request status

 Every node in the network will send a PING message frequently to other nodes to notify that they are still alive.
 The message also contains a boolean value to indicate if the node is willing to accept new file contracts.
-When a node receives a PING message it will update the node on its node list with a fresh timestamp and the contract request status.
+When a node receives a PING message it will update the sending node on its node list with a fresh timestamp and the contract request status.

 An update function is run periodically to remove expired nodes from the node list.
-The predecessor and successor are also updated, if necessary.
+The predecessor and successor are also updated in this function, if necessary.

 #### Creating a contract and transferring files: